eurostat/oja_hhi/README.md

 The code is based on the work within the [ESSnet Big Data II project on Online Job Vacancies](https://github.com/OnlineJobVacanciesESSnetBigData/Labour-market-concentration-index-from-CEDEFOP-data).

-This R code is used to produce the experimental results described in the [Statistical Working Paper - Competition in Urban Hiring Markets: Evidence from Online Job Advertisements](https://ec.europa.eu/eurostat/publications/statistical-working-papers).
-The visualizations produced with ggplot are not the same used in the paper, which are reformatted to respect the graphical standards of Eurostat's publications.

 ## Structure

 The main code is contained in the script [_lmci_v1.R_](https://github.com/eurostat/oja_hhi/blob/main/lmci_v1.R)